o3de/o3de.org/content/docs/user-guide/editor/viewport/_index.md

 **Manipulator**

-With manipulators, you can edit component properties directly in the viewport instead of relying on the **Entity Inspector**.
+ With manipulators, you can edit component properties directly in the viewport instead of relying on **Entity Inspector**.

 **Custom Reference Target**